The Archaeological Museum Built-in 2014, the museum is the largest in Jordan and hosts the country’s most important archaeological findings.

 Jordan Archaeological Museum presents artefacts from various prehistoric archaeological sites in Jordan,

 including the 7500 BC ‘Ain Ghazal statues which are regard as one of the oldest human statues ever made by human civilization.

-The collections in the museum are arranged in chronological order and also features lecture halls, Jordan Tour
+The collections in the Museum are arranged in chronological order and also features lecture halls, Jordan Tour

 The museum was established by a committee headed by Queen Rania, Jordan Tour

-its located in the Ras Al-Ein area near downtown Amman,
+The museum located in the Ras Al-Ein area near downtown Amman,

 adjacent to the Greater Amman Municipality headquarters.

 The Museum is only a street away from major archaeological sites in Amman

 such as the Roman theatre, Nymphaeum, Amman Citadel, and The Hashemite Plaza.